|Departments: Languages||Categories: Spanish | Study Abroad|

 In 1985 the Wisconsin Association of Foreign Language Teachers named her the state's Distinguished Foreign Language Educator.
 In 1988 she received the American Council of Teaching of Foreign Language Textbook Award for Building Community Interest in Foreign Language Education.
 She was the 1990 awardee of the AATSP award.
 In 1991 she was named recipient of the Founder's Award by the Central States Conference on Foreign Languages.
 In 1993 alumni chose her to receive the Excellence in Teaching Award.

 During her tenure, Dr. Hoff guided 22 international travel seminars and directed two summer graduate Spanish Institutes.
 She was the cultural advisor for five groups of Central American Programs for Undergraduate Scholars.
 She was known for her innovative teaching methods and was greatly beloved by students and alumni.
-Dr. Hoff retired in 1996.
+Dr. Hoff retired in 1996 and remained an active supporter of UW-Eau Claire throughout her lifetime.

-For forty years Dr.'s Roma and Don Hoff have been very active with the Concordia Language villages in Bemidji, MN, where the Spanish Village kitchen is named for Don, and the entrance road is named for Roma.
-They are longtime members of the national advisory board.
-Both are famous for their warm, gracious hospitality and they've entertained many international students and their families in their home.
+For forty years Dr.'s Roma and Don Hoff were very active with the Concordia Language villages in Bemidji, MN, where the Spanish Village kitchen is named for Don, and the entrance road is named for Roma.
+They were longtime members of the national advisory board.
+Both were famous for their warm, gracious hospitality and they entertained many international students and their families in their home.